 State Age Floor Set by Statute?
-State Code Provisions may be made for a person 15 years of age, under conditions set in accordance with Section 30-1-9 [see below] Utah Code § 30-1-9 21 (1) For purposes of this section, "minor" means a male or female under 18 years of age.
-(2)(a) If at the time of applying for a license the applicant is a minor, and not before married, a license may not be issued without the signed consent of the minor's father, mother, or guardian given in person to the clerk; however: (i) If the parents of the minor are divorced, consent shall be given by the parent having legal custody of the minor as evidenced by an oath of affirmation to the clerk; (ii) If the parents of the minor are divorced and have been awarded joint custody of the minor, consent shall be given by the parent having physical custody of the minor the majority of the time as evidenced by an oath of affirmation to the clerk; or (iii) If the minor is not in the custody of a parent, the legal guardian shall provide the consent and provide proof of guardianship by court order as well as an oath of affirmation. (b) If the male or female is 15 years of age, the minor and the parent or guardian of the minor shall obtain a written authorization to marry from: (i) A judge of the court exercising juvenile jurisdiction in the county where either party to the marriage resides; or (ii) A court commissioner as permitted by rule of the Judicial Council.
-(3)(a) Before issuing written authorization for a minor to marry, the judge or court commissioner shall determine: (i) That the minor is entering into the marriage voluntarily; and (ii) The marriage is in the best interests of the minor under the circumstances. (b) The judge or court commissioner shall require that both parties to the marriage complete premarital counseling.
-This requirement may be waived if premarital counseling is not reasonably available. (c) The judge or court commissioner may require: (i) That the person continue to attend school, unless excused under Section 53G-6-204 [exempting certain minors from attending school]; and(ii) Any other conditions that the court deems reasonable under the circumstances.
-(4) The determination required in Subsection (3) shall be made on the record.
-Any inquiry conducted by the judge or commissioner may be conducted in chambers.
-Utah Code § 30-1-30 22 It is the policy of the state to enhance the possibility of couples to achieve more stable, satisfying, and enduring marital and family relationships by providing opportunities for and encouraging the use of premarital counseling or education before securing a marriage license.
+State Code Provisions Utah Code § 30-1-4 A marriage solemnized in any other country, state, or territory, if valid where solemnized, is valid in this state, unless it is a marriage: (1) that would be prohibited and declared void in this state, under Subsection 30-1-2(1)(a); Utah Code § 30-1-9 (1) For purposes of this section, "minor" means an individual that is 16 or 17 years old.
+(2)(a) If at the time of applying for a license the applicant is a minor, and not before the minor is married , a license may not be issued without the signed consent of the minor's parent or guardian given in person to the clerk; except that: (i) if the parents of the minor are divorced, consent shall be given by the parent having legal custody of the minor as evidenced by an oath of affirmation to the clerk; (ii) if the parents of the minor are divorced and have been awarded joint custody of the minor, consent shall be given by the parent having physical custody of the minor the majority of the time as evidenced by an oath of affirmation to the clerk; or (iii) if the minor is not in the custody of a parent, the legal guardian shall provide the consent and provide proof of guardianship by court order as well as an oath of affirmation. (b) The minor and the parent or guardian of the minor shall obtain a written authorization to marry from: (i) a judge of the court exercising juvenile jurisdiction in the county where either party to the marriage resides; or (ii) a court commissioner as permitted by rule of the Judicial Council.
+(3)(a) Before issuing written authorization for a minor to marry, the judge or court commissioner shall determine: (i) that the minor is entering into the marriage voluntarily; and (ii) the marriage is in the best interests of the minor under the circumstances. (b) The judge or court commissioner shall require that both parties to the marriage complete premarital counseling, except the requirement for premarital counseling may be waived if premarital counseling is not reasonably available. (c) The judge or court commissioner may require: (i) that the minor continue to attend school, unless excused under Section 53G-6-204 [exempting certain minors from attending school]; and (ii) any other conditions that the court deems reasonable under the circumstances. (d) The judge or court commissioner may not issue a written authorization to the minor if the age difference between both parties to the marriage is more than seven years.
+(4) (a) The determination required in Subsection (3) shall be made on the record. (b) Any inquiry conducted by the judge or commissioner may be conducted in chambers.